-The Darwin Correspondence Project of University of Cambridge has revealed that this quote is wrongly attributed to Charles Darwin as it has evolved out of a paraphrase of Darwin in writings of Leon C. Megginson, Professor of Management and Marketing at Louisiana State University at Baton Rouge (1).
+The Darwin Correspondence Project of the University of Cambridge has revealed that this quote is wrongly attributed to Charles Darwin as it has evolved out of a paraphrase of Darwin in writings of Leon C. Megginson, Professor of Management and Marketing at Louisiana State University at Baton Rouge (1).
 Whether paraphrased or not, the essence of the quote highlights that the survival of species is dependent on its ability to adapt to change.
 The land use changes that the Indian Bengal Delta has been undergoing shall be documented in this post and it shall be explored whether the landscape is adapting to change and surviving or failing to adapt but trying hard to keep pace with the changes.

 This land’s journey through changes shall be narrated in sections and we begin with the formation of the land.
-More than 70 million years ago when silt carried down by the Ganges and Brahmaputra River systems deposited continuously in areas of Bangladesh and India, it formed the Sundarban delta region which now lies on either side of an international boundary.
+More than 70 million years ago, when silt carried down by the Ganges and Brahmaputra River systems deposited continuously in areas of Bangladesh and India, it formed the Sundarban delta region which now lies on either side of an international boundary.
 This act of deposition was assisted by the back feeding of tidal actions from the sea face.
 Both fluvial and marine land building processes have simultaneously been at work with cyclical advancement and retreat of sea during past geological ages.
 The sea face gradually retreated southwards and sedimentation continued to build new land on the continental shelf.
 Our focus will be on the Sundarban deltaic region in India which is a part of the Indian Bengal Delta.
 The Indian part of Sundarbans measures a total area of 9630 sq. km which lies between 21 32’ and 22 40’ north latitude and between 88 05’ and 89 00’ east longitude.
 The region is bounded by the river Hooghly on the west, Bay of Bengal on the south, Ichhamati- Kalindi-Raimongal on the east and the Dampier-Hodges Line on the north.
 When Nature embarks on a building process, she does not leave things incomplete.
-After building a piece of land, Nature went on to build mangroves who she appointed as gatekeepers of her first creation.
-Mangroves are multifarious as they can derive their nourishment from both oceanic and terrestrial water as well as from the saline soils and can also regenerate naturally.
+After building a piece of land, nature went on to build mangroves whom she appointed as gatekeepers of her first creation.
+Mangroves are multifarious as they can derive their nourishment from both oceanic and terrestrial water, as well as from the saline soils and can also regenerate naturally.
 The Indian part of Sundarbans had 102 isolated islands mostly covered with mangrove forests.
-The Sundarban mangrove eco-system is unique in the world because of its diversity of habits.
+The Sundarban mangrove ecosystem is unique in the world because of its diversity of habits.

 From Forest to Agriculture

-Nature is a hard worker and continues to work hard but mankind is not so kind after all and manages to interfere with Nature’s processes.
-During the late 1700s, this deltaic region being a part of the undivided India was under the rule of the British East India Company who undertook plans for reclamation of these mangrove forest lands and to transfer these lands under cultivation.
+Nature is a hard worker and continues to work hard but mankind is not so kind after all and manages to interfere with nature’s processes.
+During the late 1700s, this deltaic region, being a part of the undivided India, was under the rule of the British East India Company who undertook plans for reclamation of these mangrove forest lands and to transfer these lands under cultivation.
 These low-lying tracts were occupied, where the delta building processes had not been over and circuit embankments were constructed to grab the forest land.
 The process of clearing the forests continued till 1878 and the remaining forest was declared “Reserved” or “Protected”.
 In the mid-1900s, large scale land reclamation occurred owing to the incidence of Partition in 1947, where this region experienced a huge influx of refugees from the newly created East Pakistan to West Bengal.
-Subsequently 54 islands out of 102 had been reclaimed mainly for human settlements and agricultural operations.
-While this human intervention was on, Nature did not throw a tantrum for toying with her plans but did her best to provide support.
+Subsequently 54 islands out of 102 had been reclaimed, mainly for human settlements and agricultural operations.
+While this human intervention was occurring, nature did not throw a tantrum for toying with her plans but did her best to provide support.
 By virtue of the monsoon rain, these saline soils became cultivable with rice.
 The lands were protected by embankments where the accumulating rain water helped to dissolve the nutrients in the soil and made the rice farming sustainable.
 This could have been an end of land transformation and thereby the happily-ever-after but life in the delta is a bit more challenging which will lead us to the next step of land transformation.